kids-first/kf-task-fhir-etl/README.md

   -h, --help  Show this message and exit.
 ```

-8. Tunnel to the KF Dataservice DB (See also [here](https://github.com/d3b-center/d3b-cli-igor) or contact Kids First DRC DevOps Team):
+(Optional) 8.
+Tunnel to the KF Dataservice DB (See also [here](https://github.com/d3b-center/d3b-cli-igor) or contact Kids First DRC DevOps Team):

 ```
 (venv) igor awslogin